h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 ## Task 7: Explore Experiment Results

 Let’s explore the results of this classification experiment.
-You can find the results on the **Experiment Summary** at the left-bottom of **Experiment** page.
+You can find the results on the **Experiment Summary** at the left-bottom of the **Experiment** page.
 The resulting plots are insights from the training and validation data resulting from the classification problem.
 Each plot will be given a brief overview.

 If you are interested in learning more about each plot and the metrics derived from those plots covered in this section, then check out our next tutorial [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#0).